BudjakovDmitry/tech/programming_languages/python/glossary.md

 Their interfaces are defined in the `io` module.
 The canonical way to create a file object is by using the `open()` function.

+## statement

+A statement is part of a suite (a “block” of code).
+A statement is either an expression or one of several constructs with a keyword, such as `if`, `while` or `for`.